sakshii2004/Earnings-Call-Transcripts-Analyzer-and-Chatbot/README.md

 ## Project Overview

 This project leverages Natural Language Processing (NLP) techniques to analyze Earnings Call Transcripts (ECTs).
 It performs tasks such as summarization, sentiment-based summarization, and interactive Q&A through a chatbot.
-The final solution is implemented as an Android application, NuAegis, aimed at providing users with concise, actionable insights on financial reports.
+The final solution is implemented as an Android application, NuAegis(https://github.com/sakshii2004/NuAegis), aimed at providing users with concise, actionable insights on financial reports.

 ## Table of Contents
 1. [Objectives](#objectives)